 You may have realized it by now but there’s so much to do in this city, and much of it will give you a good taste of local life too!

 Puerto Vallarta has that old Mexican feel thanks to the architecture and the cobblestone streets.
 With the mountains and jungle rolling down into the beaches and bays here, the landscape is a lot more lush and pretty compared to Mazatlan.

 There are some very nice beaches for relaxing and swimming in Puerto Vallarta, and Los Muertos is one of our favorites.
 This place is a lot of fun with many eateries, beach bars, and spectacular sunsets.

-If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta with Wildlife Connection.
-They will take you to a dolphin pod that lives in the wild, so you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.
+If you’ve always wanted to swim with dolphins you can do it in Puerto Vallarta.
+There you will be taken to a dolphin pod that lives in the wild, so you’re swimming with them in their natural environment and not contributing to the capture of these beautiful creatures.

-Want something a bit more adventurous – how about ziplining through the jungle?
-That can be done just outside the city with Vallarta Adventures!
+Want to do something a bit more adventurous?
+Then how about hiking in the wilderness and then ziplining through the jungle?
+That can be done just outside the city.